patherlkd/easy-pair-table-lammps/README.md

 ![Plot](test_LJ_plot.png?raw=true "Title")

-This tool is currently limited to style = linear (r).
-But can be easily extended to style = spline (and RSQ or BITMAP) through minor edits to create_lammps_pairstyle_table.py (This will happen in a future version).
+This tool is currently has been tested with style = linear and spline.
+Other options (RSQ and BITMAP etc.) can be introduced through minor edits to create_lammps_pairstyle_table.py.

 ## Dependencies:
 Linux, python3